In my last grow, I used a soil hybrid, and heavily LST’d the plant. This time I was fortunate enough to be given a plant already in a DWC bucket.

 (HPS and LED both turned on)

-I have a 240W LED light in the rear of the tent and a 150W HPS in the front.
+I have an LED that pulls 130W from the wall in the rear of the tent and a 150W HPS in the front.
 That’s why it’s pinker in the back and more yellowish towards the front when the HPS and LED lights are on.

 The nug in the back right and the nug in the front left are the two main colas.